The gluten-free craze is huge in America, probably more prevalent than you think.

 Many say they simply feel energized and positive after going gluten-free.
 This may be a result of eating more fruits and veggies after removing a large portion of starchy foods from their diets.

 There’s so much in store for your gluten-free lifestyle!
 But beware—just because something is gluten-free does NOT mean it’s healthy.

 Food companies are experts at getting you to spend money.
 There are so many processed, pre-packaged, mass-produced gluten-free treats packed with sugar and devoid of nutrients.
 Go to any grocery store and you’ll see just as much gluten-free junk food as “normal” junk food.
 Always read the labels so that you know what you’re putting in your body.

 Just because those cookies come in an earth-toned package doesn’t mean they’re healthy.
 Are they gluten-free?
 Great!
 Read the label.
-See things in there like sugar?
-Flour (which turns into sugar)?
-Weird additives you’ve never heard of?
+You might find large amounts of added sugars, sodium, and other things you want to avoid.

 If you’re going gluten-free for health reasons but don’t feel like you are meeting your health goals, you might need to dig deeper into what’s holding you back.
 Maybe it isn’t gluten that you should focus on.
 Pay attention to small behaviors that you want to change and work on them one at a time.

 Our favorite way to avoid the food industry’s tricks is to stick to foods that don’t have complicated, hard-to-read labels!
 That means going for the fresh fruits and vegetables in the produce aisle.
 Eat real food!